mlabs-haskell/the-plutus-scaffold/README.md

 in all the directories `./.`, `./onchain`, `./offchain` and `./frontend`.

-#### What do the shells provide?

-TODO: find more suitable place for this section.
-Maybe a whole section titled "How to eject from nix".

 #### Building

 The dependency flows in the order $\text{onchain} \rightarrow \text{offchain} \rightarrow \text{frontend}$, that is a change in onchain affects the other two and the change in offchain affects just frontend.

-Let's walk through a typical development scenario
+Let's walk through a typical development scenario.

 ##### Building onchain